Advanced Learning Opportunities

 First and Second Grade Enrichment

-The high potential program in District 622 offers enrichment classes for 1st and 2nd graders.
+The advanced academic program in District 622 offers enrichment classes for 1st and 2nd graders.
 Classroom teachers nominate students.
 These are rotating groups.
 Three different groups are offered during the year.
 A child might be included in one or all three depending on her/his learning strengths and needs.
 Groups run for approximately four sessions.
 Participating in these groups is not formal identification for the SAIL program.

 Creativity Enrichment -Fall Trimester